 Electricity: Limited to generator 12 hours overnight for AC/fans.
 Please bring an outlet adaptor to charge your phone.

-Communication with Home: No cell service at Hope Village; available in Monrovia.
+Communication with home: Limited cell service; available in Monrovia.
 Use of WhatsApp messaging service among team members and family at home is recommended.
-Liberia is six to seven hours ahead depending on daylight savings time.
+Liberia is six hours ahead of MST.
 Please discuss international service availability with your cell phone carrier.

 Drinking Water: Bottled water is purchased for the team; there are also Sawyer filters on site.
-Hope school has three wells with water that is potable for the local community; travelers should only consume bottled or filtered water (including teeth brushing).
+Team should only consume bottled or filtered water (including teeth brushing).

 Personal Medications: Please bring all personal and OTC medications needed in your carry-on luggage; we suggest bringing more than just a two-weeks supply.